History of YouTube: Rise of YouTube stars and feature trim down (2013–2019)

 On September 12, 2013, the "video responses" feature introduced back in May 2006 was discontinued, citing a low click-through rate.
 It allowed users to respond to videos through a new or existing video which appeared above the comment section.

-In the same month, YouTube's comment system on channel pages, and two months later on videos, was integrated to Google's social network site "Google+", since which a Google Brand Account is required to be able to comment.
+From September to November 2013, YouTube's comment system on channel pages and videos, were integrated to Google's social network site "Google+", since which a Google Brand Account is required to be able to comment.
 This change also included the ability to edit existing comments and include URLs in comments, with the removal of the 500 characters limit and negative user ratings from comments.
 Channels created prior as standalone YouTube accounts using its legacy registration form have been grandfathered to a /user/ URL.

 In November 2013, YouTube's own YouTube channel surpassed Felix Kjellberg's PewDiePie channel to become the most subscribed channel on the website.
 This was due to auto-suggesting new users to subscribe to the channel upon registration.

-Users of the mobile app can reply to comments since April 2014.
+Users of the mobile app gained the ability to reply to comments in April 2014.

 In June 2014, YouTube replaced the classic Inbox feature with a new private messaging system, which – like comments – required users to have their YouTube accounts linked with a Google+ profile, which was subsequently moved over to Google Brand Accounts.
 Legacy Inbox messages could be viewed and downloaded up until December 1.

 In October 2014, videos' frame rate limit was increased from 30 to 60, allowing for a smoother and more realistic appearance.
 It was initially only available with Google Chrome and later expanded to other browsers.
 60fps are only available at 720p resolution and above.

 In November 2014, YouTube launched a paid subscription service initially named "Music Key", featuring background playback, the integrated ability to download music for offline use, and no advertisement breaks.
 Almost a year later, in October 2015, it was rebranded to "YouTube Red" and its scope expanded beyond music.
 It was rebranded again in May 2018 to "YouTube Premium", and its availability expanded across countries.
 Google's other music streaming service Play Music was merged with YouTube Music in May 2020, as the latter is a more recognized brand.